rkuang/rkuang.github.io/_projects/kos.md

 implemented from scratch: the boot-up process, memory management, exception handling, device interrupt handling, system calls, process execution, and much more!

+Out of all the assignments I did in school, this is probably the one project that allowed my to truly understand how computer software worked at a low level.